 The responses of teacher participants are presented in Table 2.
 Based on the findings presented in Table 2, the overall perception of teachers about the walk-in classroom observation was positive (i.e. Agree) with an average mean score, M=3.52 SD=1.26.
 Among 8 statements under this theme, the item “The purpose and process of walk-in observations are clearly communicated” has the highest level of perception with an average mean score of 4.28 and SD=0.98.
 It was followed by “I experience stress or anxiety due to the unexpected nature of walk-in observations” which has a mean score of 3.72 with SD of 0.92 respectively.
 The item “I feel comfortable and supported during unannounced walk-in classroom observations” has the lowest perception level with an average mean score of 3.23 and SD=1.67 respectively.

-Table 3
+Table 3.
 Responses of teachers on the impact of walk-in observations on instructional practices and pedagogy approaches